eleev/uicollectionview-layouts-kit/README.md

 ...
 ```

-For cases when you simply need to change properties for custom layouts that were set via visual editor:
+For cases when you simply need to change properties for custom layouts that were set via visual editor, use the following code:
 ```swift
 ...
 if let layout = collectionView?.collectionViewLayout as?
 InstagridLayout {